 • releasing tension.

-By day two I was feeling less anxiety, frustration, annoyance, then I had in a long time.
+By day two I was feeling less anxiety, frustration, annoyance, than I had in a long time.
 I realized that all these feelings are inside of me.
 They are not created by anything else.
-I pondered why they are there and what is the source inside of me.
+I pondered why they are there and what is the source inside me.

 Although meditation was quite challenging, I was elated with my ability to be silent, eat mindfully, walk mindfully and release tension in my body consistently.

 On day 4 I found that I was still having much difficulty in focusing during meditation.
-However my thought distractions were much more pure.
-I was having much fewer thoughts about sex, less anxious thoughts and less useless garbage thoughts.
-The thoughts I was having were more present moment thoughts and vision for service and future.
+However, my thought distractions were much more pure.
+I was having fewer thoughts about sex, fewer anxious thoughts and less useless garbage thoughts.
+The thoughts I was having were more present moment thoughts and visions for service and the future.
 I found that I was very present in the here, as well as with my vision living in service and purposefully.
-The outside world day-to-dal life barely existed in my mind.
+The outside world day-to-day life barely existed in my mind.
 I was feeling very little attachment to any of it.
 I started to really see how I had been so distracted and lacking discipline the last two years.
 It became clear to me that I had not been doing the work as diligently as I’d like, so how could I expect to get the results I wanted?
 I knew on day four that I had entered a new chapter in commitment, diligence and dedication.

 In the afternoon meditation something happened to me.
 I moved like never before.
 So slowly and diligently.
 I tuned into all the sounds and simply observed.
 I heard Earth like I had never heard Earth before.